gj1342/CodeAlpha_Hangman_Game/README.md

-# Hangman Game
+# Hangman Game with External Word List

-This Python script implements a classic Hangman game.
-Players try to guess a hidden word by guessing one letter at a time.
-The game displays the Hangman figure as the player makes incorrect guesses.
+This Python script implements a classic Hangman game where the words to guess are loaded from an external text file (`words.txt`).
+This allows for easy customization of the game's vocabulary.

 ## Features

+-   **External Word List:** Loads words from a `words.txt` file, allowing for easy updates to the game's vocabulary.
+-   **Error Handling:** Checks if the `words.txt` file exists and handles empty word lists.
--   **Random Word Selection:** The game randomly chooses a word from a predefined list.
+-   **Random Word Selection:** Randomly chooses a word from the loaded list.
 -   **Hangman Stages:** Displays different stages of the Hangman figure based on the number of incorrect guesses.
 -   **Input Validation:** Checks if the player's input is a single letter.
 -   **Guess Tracking:** Keeps track of correctly and incorrectly guessed letters.